Acute appendicitis in adults: Diagnostic evaluation

 The evaluation of patients with suspected appendicitis is driven by the goal of identifying all patients presenting with acute appendicitis as early in their clinical course as possible while minimizing the nontherapeutic laparoscopy/laparotomy rate.
 Missed diagnosis of appendicitis, especially when perforated, can result in severely adverse patient outcomes, while nontherapeutic operations incur surgical morbidity without treating the underlying condition.

-The Alvarado score uses data from the history, physical exam, and laboratory testing to describe the clinical likelihood of acute appendicitis.
+The Alvarado score (table 1) uses data from the history, physical exam, and laboratory testing to describe the clinical likelihood of acute appendicitis.
 Those with a low Alvarado score are triaged for evaluation of alternative diagnoses.
-In those with a higher Alvarado score, imaging and surgical laparoscopic exploration are used to improve the specificity of evaluation and to minimize the likelihood of a negative laparotomy.
+In those with a higher Alvarado score, imaging and surgical laparoscopic exploration are used to improve the specificity of evaluation and to minimize the likelihood of a negative laparotomy (algorithm 1).

 The evaluation for appendicitis in nonpregnant adults can be particularly challenging in several populations, including: